Wawavoun/Microbox-Archive/MB2/CF/readme.md

 You can find here an empty image that can be used with Linux dd to set the disk on CF.
 Put it on the DEVICE (fe /dev/sdb), not into a partition.
-This image can be used with Michael Evenson FLoppyMaintenance.
+This image can be used with Michael Evenson FloppyMaintenance.

 Please report any problem you get with this system.
 I will try to help.